varnaa/General-Learning/StorageEngine.md

 #### Types:

-1. Transactional
+1. Transactional - ability to perform rollback and commit in a transaction
-2. Non - Transactional
+2. Non - Transactional - manual code for changes as no impact of rollback or commit

 - For MySQL 5.5 and later, the default storage engine is *InnoDB*.
 The default storage engine for MySQL prior to version 5.5 was *MyISAM*.